-Course Pre-requisite: Data structure concepts, Discrete structures

-- 1. To provide mathematical approaches for Analysis of Algorithms - 2.
-To understand and solve problems using various algorithmic approaches - 3.
-To analyse algorithms using various methods

-At the end of the course learner will be able to

-- 1. Analyze the running time and space complexity of algorithms. - 2.
-Describe, apply and analyze the complexity of divide and conquer, greedy and dynamic programming strategy. - 3.
-Identify appropriate data structures and design techniques for different problems - 4.
-Differentiate polynomial and non-deterministic polynomial algorithms. - 5.
-Analyze various algorithms.
+Cours Course Prerequisite: Data structure concepts, Discrete structures Cours Course Objectives: 1 To provide mathematical approaches for Analysis of Algorithms 2 To understand and solve problems using various algorithmic approaches 3 To analyse algorithms using various methods Cours se Outcomes: After successful completion of the course students will be able to: 1 Analyze the running time and space complexity of algorithms.
+2 Describe, apply and analyze the complexity of divide and conquer, greedy and dynamic programming strategy.
+3 3 Identify appropriate data structures and design techniques for different problems 4 Differentiate polynomial and non-deterministic polynomial algorithms.
+5 Analyze various algorithms.